 The Civil Engineering Series standard is comprised of four parts.
 We find that the appellant's paramount duties and responsibilities most closely match Part IV - Facilities Engineering Management.
 Engineers performing functions covered by Part IV make judgments and recommendations as to what facilities to build, with what resources, where and in what order, and take action to ensure that approved facilities do get built and maintained.
+They may have responsibilities pertaining to any or all phases of the engineering of facilities including feasibility studies, development of proposals for work and budget approval, planning and design, construction and maintenance.
 Grade levels in Part IV are defined principally in terms of (1) the scope and complexity of facilities for which the position has engineering management responsibility, (2) the range of facilities engineering activities managed, and (3) the level of responsibility assigned.

-At the GS-11 level, the engineer's assignments typically concern facilities in one locale or installation.
+At the GS-11 level, assignments typically concern facilities in one locale or installation.
 While facilities are varied in type and purpose, there exist ample precedents for their planning, design and construction.
 Engineers at the GS-11 level perform work such as (1) development of programs and coordination of project accomplishment with respect to maintenance, repair and minor construction for an installation or activity that has facilities to carry out a variety of operations, or that has facilities used by a number of different kinds of activities or organizations; or (2) program development covering proposed construction of a variety of new facilities for an installation or activity similar to (1) above.
 The engineer usually performs such assignments under the supervision of a higher grade engineer who administers the entire facilities engineering program for the managing activity.
 The facilities engineering management functions are performed under comprehensive standards and guidelines issued by a higher organizational echelon, regarding justification and authorization of facilities projects and programs.
 Engineers at this level must apply full professional engineering knowledge and judgment in the application of standard practices, or modification of these to fit conditions that vary moderately from those previously encountered.
 There is relatively limited contact with the public because of the limited facilities program.
 The engineer typically deals with a variety of administrative and engineering personnel within the employing organization, and in the organization of the contractors or agencies who carry out the actual construction of facilities, to obtain information and cooperation and to furnish information about facilities engineering programs.